Living Books: Hotspots and interactivity

 The series has been praised for its use of hotspots and interactivity.
 The Age noted that upon the series' original release, "some people saw it simply as a form of interactive cartoon, while others have described the Living Books series as little more than a talking book".
 Compute thought that in "typical Broderbund fashion", Living Books "goes way beyond a simple storytelling program".
 CD-ROMs Rated by Les Kranz praised the number of clickable areas in Little Monster at School.
 The Independent liked the "hidden cartoons in every page".
+PC Magazine said that Just Grandma and Me and Arthur's Teacher Trouble's hotspots "will keep kids amused long after they've read the words".
 Compute! wrote Living Books is "overflowing with one enchanting discovery after another".
 Folha appreciated that the series encouraged players to discover by moving around the screen, giving movement and speech to objects.
 The New York Times praised Just Grandma and Me for its interactive "distractions" alongside the story text and illustrations.
 Technology & Learning opined, "the developers seem to have delighted in creating imaginative events".
 The Seattle Times said Just Grandma and Me was "full of discovery".
 SuperKids felt The Tortoise and the Hare had a "captivating variety of exploration opportunities for young minds".
 Wired thought the peripheral elements were "cleverly" designed to be "playful", "imaginative", and "sometimes humorous".
 Children's Tech Review wrote that the series combined full color animation with a "crisp, responsive design" that "stood out from the rest".

-Tampa Bay Times reported their child testers willingly forwent Beavis, Butt-Head and WWF Wrestling to play the program, arguing the series' secret ingredient was "creativity".
+The Tampa Bay Times reported their child testers willingly forwent Beavis, Butt-Head and WWF Wrestling to play the program, arguing the series' secret ingredient was "creativity".
 Entertainment Weekly praised Arthur's Birthday for its "inventive ending" and "hilarious hidden secrets".
 PC Mag called the series "charming", "delightful", "engaging", and "entertaining".
 Parent's Choice wrote "the thought and creativity that was put into the interactivity in Berenstain Bears Get in a Fight is largely unmatched in any other interactive book."
 The Seattle Times wrote that the game's simplicity is a draw, as they lack "whizzy technology or tortured attempts to be interactive".
 The Educational Technology Handbook liked that the series "permit[s] user control over pace, sequencing, and help".
 Family PC noted their success was due to "let[ting] kids explore and find a cause-and-effect relationship between clicking the mouse and having something happen on the screen."
 All Game deemed Berenstain Bears in the Dark a "useful addition to any child's library of computer games".
 Game Developer Magazine felt the series "flunks out", in versatility as players are unable to "abort an animation" despite some of them being quite long.
 Jim Shatz-Akin at MacUser suggested, "they're not as interactive as they could be...The Berenstain Bears Get in a Fight has long animations during which all a kid can do is sit and watch".